Suave101/FRC2022/index.md

-## Welcome to GitHub Pages
+## Welcome to Team 5616 RobotPy

-You can use the [editor on GitHub](https://github.com/FRC-Team-5616/Robot-Python-Code/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the code here for your robot.
+This code uses the wpilib RobotPy library and the ctre RobotPy library.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.